MicrosoftDocs/cpp-docs/docs/mfc/reference/cinternetsession-class.md

  Returns **TRUE** if successful, or **FALSE** otherwise.
 To get the specific error code, call **GetLastError.**

 ### Remarks
- This member function implements the behavior of the Win32 message [InternetSetCookie](http://msdn.microsoft.com/library/windows/desktop/aa385107), as described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ This member function implements the behavior of the Win32 message [InternetSetCookie](http://msdn.microsoft.com/library/windows/desktop/aa385107), as described in the Windows SDK.

 ##  <a name="setoption"></a>  CInternetSession::SetOption
  Call this member function to set options for the Internet session.